-Dementia-ready housing
+Dementia-ready housing in West Yorkshire

-• Raising awareness and improving understanding of dementia.
+• raising awareness and improving understanding of dementia

-• Challenging the stigma around dementia.
+• challenging the stigma around dementia

 What is dementia-ready housing?

 People experience dementia in different ways, but housing design can make daily life easier and safer.
+The ten dementia-ready criteria focus on simple, cost-effective features including:

 I have been taking my Dementia Champion role very seriously and have so far trained 60 colleagues to be Dementia Friends.
 This includes explaining what dementia is, how to help people living with dementia, and what we are doing at Connect including as part of the Taskforce.
 All colleagues have been issued with badges and certificates.
 It was all relatively easy to do and has already had an impact with colleagues expressing interest in knowing and doing more.